 4. The top person must remain in direct contact with at least two different top persons at prep level or below.
-One of these contacts must be in a hand/arm to hand/arm connection; the other may be either in a hand/arm to hand/arm to hand/arm to foot/lower leg (below the knee) connection.
+One of these contacts must be in a hand/arm to hand/arm connection; the other may be either in a hand/arm to hand/arm connection or in a hand/arm to foot/lower leg (below the knee) connection.
+Clarification 1: Pyramid Release Moves must be braced on two separate sides (e.g. right side/left side or left

-Clarification 1: Pyramid Release Moves must be braced on two separate sides (e.g. right side/left side or left side/back side, etc.) by two separate bracers (Example: Two bracers on the same side is not permitted).
+Clarification 1: Pyramia Release Moves must be braced on two separate sides (e.g. right side/left side or left side/back side, etc.) by two separate bracers (Example: Two bracers on the same side is not permitted).
 A top person must be braced on 2 of the 4 sides (front, back, right, left) of her/his body.